Brihanmumbai Municipal Corporation

 At a Glance

-Sharayu Shejale conducted a climate budget assessment (CBA) for BMC’s FY 2022-23 budget to develop a climate budgeting framework for the city.
+Madhur Manve conducted a climate budget assessment (CBA) for BMC’s FY 2022-23 budget and estimated historical GHG emissions to develop a climate budgeting framework for the city.

-Shejale arrived at the following solutions after her assessment:
+Madhur arrived at the following solutions after his assessment:

-Integrating climate budgeting into the BMC’s budget process: Climate budgeting should be an ex-ante rather than an ex-post exercise.
-When account heads of all departments send in their initial budget request to the finance team in October for the next financial year, a column delineating whether or not a proposed action is climate relevant, along with an MCAP action track mapping should also be included.
-Guidance on climate budget would be useful to include in BMC’s budgetary guidance which is shared with departments before they prepare their departmental budget for the following year.
-Capacity building workshops/exercise for departments can be conducted to undertake CBA.
+Integrating climate budgeting into the BMC’s budget process: The planning for the effects of climate change on budgets can become an ex-ante rather than ex-post activity.
+The Account head of all department should include a column specifying whether or not a planned action is climate relevant and in line with an MCAP priority action track, when submitting their initial budget request to the finance team in October for the upcoming fiscal year.
+Guidance on climate budgeting would be useful to include in BMC’s budgetary guidance which is shared with departments before they prepare their departmental budget for the following year.
+Capacity building workshops for departments can be conducted to undertake CBA.